openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 copy of the contents of a database (the ``replica``).
 One use of replication is to keep an up-to-date backup of a database.
 A replica used solely for backup would not need to support clients of its own.
-A set of replicas that do serve clients could be used to scale out read access to the primary database.
+A set of replicas that do serve clients could be used to scale out read access to the primary database, however `Relay Service Model`_ is more suitable for that purpose.

 A database replica is set up in the same way as a backup server in an active-backup pair, with the difference that the replica is never promoted to